J-Ogden99/startup/README.md

 - Refer here for an example theme: https://github.com/startbootstrap/startbootstrap-sb-admin-2

-- fixed-top and bottom are a little tricky for header and footer because the body then tucks under them.
+-  and bottom are a little tricky for header and footer because the body then tucks under them.
 I need to look into that.

 - a scrolling animation for a vertical carousel is possible by manipulating the position, opacity, and scale in css